 Based in March, Cambridgeshire, the choir has continued to grow with an elected committee to manage the Choir as a non-profit making group, with the unwavering direction of Sally Rose and Paul Hayward of Back Two .

-The choir is ‘pay-as-you-go’, welcoming all those who come through the door.
-There is no audition and no need to read music.
+We are not a formal SATB choir, but use a ‘pay-as-you-go’ format with no membership fee.
+Additionally, there is no audition and no need to read music.
 We choose popular songs from the ‘40s through to present day, including Christmas and Easter songs to suit the seasons.
-In conjunction with our Choir Leader and singing teacher, we accept occasional requests from outside organisations to visit them and to sing in public.
+In conjunction with our Musical Director and singing teacher, we accept occasional requests from outside organisations to visit them and to sing in public.

 What does a typical choir evening consist of ?